rob-blackbourn/bareASGI-rest/README.md

 add_swagger_ui(app)
 ```

-Note the `base-path` argument can be used to prefix all
+Note the `base_path` argument can be used to prefix all
 paths.

 The `RestHttpRouter` is a subclass of the basic router, so